afifhziq24/kanji_flashcard/README.md

 # kanji_flashcard
-A simple project to practice javascript
+A simple project i did to practice javascript.
+You can practice n5 kanji and kana with quick hints and proggress tracking using this program.